Deducteam/lambdapi/doc/sections/emacs.md

   :mode 'lambdapi-mode)
 (define-key lambdapi-mode-map (kbd "C-c r") #'quickrun)
 ```
 to run lambdapi on the edited buffer with `C-c r`.
-It can be handful to display
+It can be used to display
 goals while doing a proof.

 ### Other relevant packages